arduino-libraries/LiquidCrystal/CONTRIBUTING.md

 - Use reasonable titles; refrain from using overly long or capitalized titles as they are usually annoying and do little to encourage others to help :smile:

-- Be detailed; refrain from mentioning code problems without sharing your source code and always give information regarding your board and version of the library
+- Be detailed; refrain from mentioning code problems without sharing your source code and always give information regarding your board and version of the library.